neontribe/my-best-life/content/services/i-am-in-me-employability.md

 organisation: I am in me
 title: Employability
 shortDescription: Employability qualification
+image:
+  image: img/pexels-photo-5699456.jpeg
+  imageAlt: "Close up image of someone writing on a clipboard "
 description: "Work with the team to explore and build your skills to improve your employability.
 Together you will produce a CV, practice for interviews, complete work experience placements and gain support to apply find and apply